dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveAttributeCoercion.rst

     "
     .. _dcmMergeMWLSCP:

-    :ref:`Merge MWL SCP <dcmMergeMWLSCP>`",string,"AE Title of external MWL SCP to lookup MWL Item used to coerce request attributes of received objects.
+    :ref:`Merge MWL SCP <dcmMergeMWLSCP>`",string,"AE Title of MWL SCP to lookup MWL Item used to coerce request attributes of received objects.
+If it refers a MWL SCP of the own Archive Device, the Archive DB is directly queried for a matching MWL item.
+If it refers an external MWL SCP, that is queried by invoking a C-FIND RQ of the DICOM MWL Service.
+If absent, the Archive DB is queried for a matching MWL item provided by any Archive MWL AE.

     (dcmMergeMWLSCP)"
     "